Twigonometry/Cybersecurity-Notes/Exam Resources/OSCP/OSCP Prep Series Intro.md

 - Non Web-Based Challenges and Services - I have to say web is my favourite part of cybersecurity so far, but need to not neglect things like Active Directory
 - Docker and other container-based services seem to be becoming more popular on challenges recently, and I'd like to get more familiar with enumerating and escaping them
 - Advanced SQL Injection - I need to brush up on practical exploitation of harder SQL challenges, such as blind injections, and ways to pop shells from SQL environments.
 It's also worth looking at NoSQL technologies too, like MongoDB
-- Proxies and Advanced Networking Concepts - Practically using proxies and tunnelling technologies like `socat` and `proxychains` is a skill I'm not as comfortable with as I'd like.
+- Proxies and advanced Networking Concepts - practically using proxies and tunnelling technologies like `socat` and `proxychains` is a skill I'm not as comfortable with as I'd like.
 I also want to look at interacting with services like Squid, which I've seen come up on a few more recent HTB machines

+## Conclusion

+I'm excited to continue with my OSCP journey, and I hope to smash the exam!
+Here's hoping that these collected resources will be useful to somebody sitting the exam in the future - from one novice hacker to another.